Carleton, Lancashire: Governance

 Carleton is an electoral ward in the parliamentary constituency of Wyre and Preston North.
 The population of this ward at the 2011 census was 4,061.
 Since its creation in 2010, Wyre and Preston North has been represented at Parliament by Conservative MP Ben Wallace.

+Following the Constituency Boundary Review 2023, Carleton will sit in the Blackpool North and Fleetwood constituency for the next general election in 2024 or 2025.

+In 1866 Carleton became a separate civil parish, on 1 April 1934 the parish was abolished and merged with Blackpool, Poulton le Fylde and Thornton.
+In 1931 the parish had a population of 1508.
+It is now in the unparished area of Poulton le Fylde.

 Religion

 The Anglican church of St Hilda of Whitby and the Roman Catholic church of St Martin de Porres share a site on Fleetwood Road.
 St Hilda's is part of the ecclesiastical parish of St Chad's Church, Poulton-le-Fylde in the Diocese of Blackburn.
 St Martin's is in the Roman Catholic Diocese of Lancaster.